xcamarillox/proyecto-4/README.md

 - Components under **"Hooks"**. (useState, useEffect, useContext, and useRef are used.)
 - Use of props with React.
 - Use of **Firebase** authentication services (sign Up, sign In and sign Out).
-- The functionality of authentication with Google and account recovery with email is added.
+- Use of the functionality of authentication with Google and account recovery with email.
 - Use of **Firestore** services (data CRUD).
 - CSS for the visual appearance of components.
 - Adapted to mobiles.